ROHIT25082000/Page-Rank-Algorithm/README.md

 run the script it will run take around 45 min to compute the pagerank have patience .

-You can also do this computation in memory by using Spark with python or scala that would lightening fast ! but I have done using 2 mappers and 2 reducers .
+You can also do this computation in memory by using Spark with python or scala that would be lightening fast ! but I have done using 2 mappers and 2 reducers in map-reduce code.